Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - 5

 # Structure of the website
-The website is setup to be used on as many devices as possible, this includes small mobile phones as well as extra-large 4k tv screens.
-Website suppose to be easy to navigate between sections by clicking required link in the navbar.
+The website is set up to be used on as many devices as possible, this includes small mobile phones as well as extra-large 4k tv screens.
+Website has to be easy to navigate between sections by clicking required link in the navbar.
 Also includes easily accessible contact me form with thank you message after completing and send.
 There are small differences on some pages between mobile and desktop, to have a better visualisation of the content, based on the device.

 # Wireframes